Vanguard (1799 ship): 1st voyage transporting enslaved people (1799–1800)

-2nd slave voyage (1802–1804)
+2nd voyage transporting enslaved people (1802–1804)

 Captain William Taylor sailed from Liverpool on 15 October 1802, during the Peace of Amiens.
+In 1802, 155 vessels sailed from English ports bond for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-War with France broke out again in early 1803 and he was issued a letter of marque in absentia on 22 July, shortly before Vanguard arrived in Grenada on 29 August.
-He had purchased his slaves first at Anomabu and then at Cape Coast Castle, and he landed 304.
-Vanguard sailed 22 November 1803 and arrived back at Liverpool on 22 January 1804.
+War with France broke out again in early 1803 and Taylor was issued a letter of marque in absentia on 22 July, shortly before Vanguard arrived in Grenada on 29 August.
+He had purchased captives first at Anomabu and then at Cape Coast Castle, and arrived with 304.
+Vanguard sailed 22 November 1803, and arrived back at Liverpool on 22 January 1804.
 She had left Liverpool with 40 crew members and she suffered eight crew deaths on the voyage.

-Taylor was no longer master of Vanguard when she was off Barbados before having delivered her slaves, having been replaced by John Pince.
+Taylor was no longer master of Vanguard when she was off Barbados before having delivered her captives, having been replaced by John Pince.
 However, by the time she arrived back at Liverpool Richard Burrows had replaced Pince.
 The reason Pince replaced Taylor is that the two had entered into an illegal contract.
 Pince, knowing that his reputation as a cruel master would hamper his getting a crew, agreed with Taylor that Taylor would be the nominal master for a bonus of £50, and that Pince would become master once the voyage was under way, with Taylor reverting to chief mate.
 The illegality rested in that the regulations of the slave trade required the actual master to sign various documents and give various undertakings.
 Taylor left Vanguard on the African coast and made his own way back to England.
 He had brought the case against Vanguard's owners for lost wages and some other income and the court ruled that under the circumstances nothing was due either to Taylor or to the owners.
 John Pince died aboard Vanguard after a short illness as she was sailing from Grenada to Tortola.
 The announcement in Lloyd's List's ship arrival and departure (SAD) data of Vanguard's return simply recorded "Vanguard, late Pine".

-3rd slave voyage (1804–1805)
+3rd voyage transporting enslaved people (1804–1805)

 Captain Richard Wilding acquired a letter of marque on 8 October 1804.
+He sailed from Liverpool on 1 November 1804.
+In 1804, 147 vessels sailed from English ports bond for Africa to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

-He sailed from Liverpool on 1 November 1804 and purchased his slaves in the Congo River.
-Vanguard arrived at Barbados where she landed a few slaves, and then sailed on to Tortola where she landed the rest.
+Wilding purchased captives in the Congo River.
+Vanguard arrived at Barbados where she landed a few captives, and then sailed on to Tortola where she landed the rest.
 In all she landed 290 slaves.
-She sailed from Tortola on 16 October 1805 and arrived back at Liverpool on 13 December.
+She sailed from Tortola on 16 October 1805, and arrived back at Liverpool on 13 December.
 She had sailed from Liverpool with 51 crew members and she suffered seven crew deaths on the voyage.